-Meredith students were able to hear perspectives on STEM careers from alumnae who participated in a Women in STEM Panel on October 13, 2020.
-There were more than 75 people in attendance.
+Meredith students were able to hear perspectives on STEM careers from alumnae who participated in a Women in STEM panel in October.
+There were more than 75 people in attendance at the virtual event.

 The event was sponsored by the Canaday Mathematics and Computer Science Club (CMCS), TriBeta, PEARLS, the American Chemical Society, and the Meredith Health Professions Society.

 “The goal of Women in STEM was to showcase the fact that we as women can and will succeed in a STEM-oriented field if we choose to,” said CMCS President Katie Thompson, who helped to organize the panel.
 “Many women in STEM face adversity when it comes to our mental health over the course load, being in a male majority field, and the rigor of the content.
 However, we can set our minds to whatever we aim for and we will achieve our goals.”

 The organizers wanted to have panelists from a wide range of backgrounds and professional interests.
 Thompson said it was important that they be recent graduates who understood the challenges that women majoring in STEM programs face.